The Dog Friendly Map

 Last Updated:

-Prinknash Abbey is one for slower days, where the outing leans more peaceful wander than full-throttle attraction.
+Prinknash Abbey in Gloucester is one for slower days, where the outing leans more peaceful wander than full-throttle attraction.
 Set in the Gloucestershire countryside, it brings together estate walks, a monastery café, shop and chapel, so it works well when you want a calm reset with a bit of character woven in.

 There's a naturally unhurried feel to the whole place that suits a gentle potter rather than a rushed stop.
 You can wander the grounds, then settle in properly afterwards, with dogs welcome inside the café and shop, making it an easy, no-splitting-up kind of visit.